gbotev/CarND-Vehicle-Detection/README.md

 One final point to consider is that the model usually fails when there is some elaborate shadow on the road and it detects cars there.
 Probably the training "not cars" images are mostly low frequency images, so high frequency images are automatically classified by cars.

 Finally I would try how a "modern" deep learning framework would do.
-Probably it would be superior to hand crafted features and also the training process could be speed up by using GPUs (maybe scikit also can be sped up, though I have no experience there).
+Probably it would be superior to hand crafted features and also the training process could be sped up by using GPUs (maybe scikit also can be sped up, though I have no experience there).
 Also with convolutions the whole image could easily be convolved at the beginning without side effects on the performance of the model, that I experienced using the full image HOG computation.